Green light for NI beef and lamb exports to Japan

+Northern Ireland’s meat industry received a boost this week with news that beef and lamb exports to Japan have received approval.

-Chief Veterinary Officer, Robert Huey, has today welcomed the announcement that the UK has received approval to re-commence the export of beef and lamb to Japan.
+Chief Veterinary Officer, Robert Huey, has welcomed the announcement of the approval for products from the UK.

 Following the announcement by the Department of Environment, Food and Rural Affairs (DEFRA), Dr Huey said the news provided another major boost to the Northern Ireland agri-food industry and to the wider economy and builds on the significant success achieved during 2018 in relation to Australia, Philippines and Taiwan.